lief-project/LIEF/doc/sphinx/tutorials/02_pe_from_scratch.rst

     call ExitProcess       ;

-Instead of pushing strings we have to push the **virtual address** of these strings.
-In the PE format a section's virtual address is in fact a **relative** virtual address (relative to :attr:`.OptionalHeader.imagebase` when the ASLR is not enabled).
-By default the :class:`~lief.PE.Binary`'s constructor sets the :attr:`~lief.PE.OptionalHeader.imagebase` to ``0x400000``.
+Instead of pushing strings, we must push the **virtual addresses** of these strings.
+In the PE format, a section's virtual address is actually a **relative** virtual address (relative to :attr:`.OptionalHeader.imagebase` when ASLR is not enabled).
+By default, the :class:`~lief.PE.Binary` constructor sets the :attr:`~lief.PE.OptionalHeader.imagebase` to ``0x400000``.

 As a result, the virtual addresses of the strings are: